"The Diagram is like Guardrails": Structuring GenAI-assisted Hypotheses Exploration with an Interactive Shared Representation: Related Work

 \subsection{GenAI-Assisted Data Analysis Interfaces: From Task Execution to Conceptual Exploration}

 Data analysis, as a discipline with mature methodologies, has a vast amount of relevant information available online that has been absorbed by Large Language Models (LLMs), enabling automated execution of specific data analysis subtasks, such as generating data visualizations \cite{dibiaLIDAToolAutomatic2023}.
 LIDA, functioning as a backend engine, can automatically analyze datasets, generate data analysis goals, and produce visualization code and visualizations \cite{dibiaLIDAToolAutomatic2023}.
 Leveraging the data analysis capabilities of LLMs, multiple GenAI-assisted data analysis interfaces have been developed \cite{dingIntelligentCanvasEnabling2024,vaithilingamDynaVisDynamicallySynthesized2024,weideleEmpiricalEvidenceConversational2024}.
 While these automated approaches demonstrate the potential of GenAI in data analysis, there is also a need for mixed-initiative \cite{horvitzPrinciplesMixedinitiativeUser1999} interaction design to allow users to actively steer and iterate on results produced by GenAI, as opposed to passively accepting the results of an end-to-end process.
 DynaVis \cite{vaithilingamDynaVisDynamicallySynthesized2024} generates data visualizations through a single command and provides an adaptive interface for refining the visualization.
 Some approaches combine chatbots with graphical user interfaces (GUIs), synchronizing chatbot interactions with corresponding GUI supports for linear, one-way investigation of data \cite{weideleEmpiricalEvidenceConversational2024}.
-In addition to GenAI-assisted systems, Wizard-of-Oz studies have been conducted to observe analysts' preferences and reactions to GenAI planning assistance \cite{guHowDataAnalysts2024}.
-However, these GenAI interfaces primarily focus on executing analysis procedures with technical precision - ``doing things right" - rather than making context-appropriate decision as ``doing the right thing".
-To create an effective human-AI collaborative interface, in our work, we focus on conceptual subtasks like hypothesis formalization in data analysis \cite{junHypothesisFormalizationEmpirical2022,junRTisaneExternalizingConceptual2024}.
-This approach allows human experts to concentrate on decision-making while generative AI implements those decisions, returns results, and suggests next steps.
-Jun et al. \cite{junHypothesisFormalizationEmpirical2022} proposed the existence of two hypothesis formulation loops in data analysis: the hypothesis refinement loop and the model implementation loop, where the hypothesis refinement loop operates at a higher, conceptual level, indicating the direction of data analysis.
-Therefore, we build upon their work and select hypothesis exploration as the point of convergence between humans and GenAI, and construct an interface for this intersection.
+However, these GenAI interfaces primarily focus on executing analysis procedures with technical precision - ``doing things right" - rather than making context-appropriate decision as ``doing the right thing". \re{Some prior work suggests desire paths for GenAI-assisted approaches that extend beyond execution, to assist with more conceptual tasks like planning data analysis \cite{guHowDataAnalysts2024}.
+Other conceptual tasks may include exploratory data analysis (EDA) to probe and understand structures and patterns in the data to inform planning and hypothesizing.
+In this work, we build specifically on Jun et al's modeling of hypothesis formalization as a key subtask of data analysis: iterating over the space of conceptual hypotheses in conversation with properties of the data to formalize hypotheses into statistical models and procedures that can then be executed \cite{junHypothesisFormalizationEmpirical2022,junRTisaneExternalizingConceptual2024}.
+This subtask of hypothesis formalization differs from EDA in that it explicitly focuses on exploring and formalizing \textit{conceptual hypotheses} (which can often be stated in natural language) rather than broadly probing for structures and patterns with visualizations of data distributions and properties.}